haleybarlar/pokemon-search/README.md

 the string I put into my search box. i.e. If I put in `b` or `B`, I want it to bring up all Pokemon's names that **include** the character whether or not it is capital.

+- As a user, if I type a string that matches to no Pokemon name, I want the app to tell me, "There are no Pokemon here".

 - When I click on a Pokemon's image, I want it to turn the Pokemon around and show the opposite.
 If it is showing the front sprite and I click, I want it to show the back sprite.
 If it is the back sprite, I want it to show the front sprite.